 Argonne's environmental policy commits the laboratory to conduct experiments, facility operations, construction and all other activities in an environmentally safe and sound manner that is consistent with Argonne's permits and that works for continual improvement.
 The laboratory's Environmental Management System is ISO 14001:2004 certified.

 Argonne strives to be a good neighbor and a responsible environmental steward.
 A number of Argonne programs care for the environment by continually monitoring and measuring contaminants onsite and by conscientiously tracking, collecting and properly disposing of the small amounts of chemical and radioactive waste that Argonne research generates.
 Argonne also carries out environmental monitoring for the U.S. Department of Energy of Red Gate Woods, where nuclear-reactor-related research was performed from 1943 to the mid-1950s.

 Argonne Site Environmental Reports

 Since 1972, Argonne's has monitored the environment of its Illinois site and each year issued public reports on its findings.
-The latest reports are available here.
+The latest reports are available here, including a summary report.
 An archive of reports since 1972 is also available on request.